mariomac/Consoletris/README.md

 Consoletris
 ===========

-Tetris clone for the ANSI console
+Tetris clone for the ANSI console.
+It uses the "better-console" library: https://github.com/mariomac/better-console